mbovel/itp-project/report.md

 In this direction, we need to prove that if two elements are equivalent with respect to the equivalence closure of a list of axioms, then they are equivalent in the disjoint-set data structure built from this list of axioms.
 This is the `make_correct_left` lemma.

 To prove it, we proceed by induction on the list of axioms.
 The base case is trivial.
-For the inductive case, we use the main lemma described above to reason about the equivalence of two elements `x` and `y` in the disjoint-set data structure built from a list of axioms with an additional axiom `(w, z)`.
+For the inductive case, we use the main lemma described above to split the hypothesis into three cases.

 ```coq
 Lemma make_correct_left: forall axms x y,